ChaitIITB/AutoBookPub/README.md

 This is an Agentic AI Project please believe

-will add other details later
+will add other details later, we are working on creating a book AI agent